MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Host/Start-Transcript.md

 prevent potential overwrites or duplication when two or more transcripts are started simultaneously.
 This also prevents unauthorized discovery of transcripts that are stored in a centralized file share.

+If the target file doesn't have a Byte Order Mark (BOM), `Start-Transcript` defaults to `ASCII` encoding in the target file.

 ## EXAMPLES